Belly River Group

-The Belly River Group is a stratigraphical unit of Late Cretaceous age in the Western Canadian Sedimentary Basin.
+The Belly River Group is a stratigraphic unit of Late Cretaceous age in the Western Canadian Sedimentary Basin.

 It takes the name from the Belly River, a tributary of the Oldman River in southern Alberta, and was first described in outcrop on the banks of the Oldman River (at the time considered part of the Belly River) and Bow River by George Mercer Dawson in 1883.

 Lithology

 The Belly River Group is composed of very fine grained sandstone with coarse grained beds and minor bentonite, coal, green shale, and concretionary beds.

 Hydrocarbon production

 Gas is produced from the Belly River Group in the Deep Basin, in west-central Alberta and in the Canadian Rockies foothills.

 Paleofauna

 Dinosaur remains are among the fossils that have been recovered from the formation.

 Distribution

 The Belly River Group reaches a maximum thickness of 1300 m in its western reaches, and thins out eastward to about 350 m in the Canadian Plains.
 It is found throughout southern Alberta, and as far east as eastern Saskatchewan.
 From south to north, it is present from the United States border to the Wapiti River region, south of the Peace River Country.